Can we cite Wikipedia? What if Wikipedia was more reliable than its detractors ?: Introduction

 On 6 February 2018, I wrote a simple Facebook post addressed to my students : “Even though Wikipedia may not always be a reliable source for academic writing, that does not mean that it should be discounted completely as a research tool.”
 This nuanced position, which refuses categorical rejection while acknowledging the limits, reflects a persistent paradox: how to evaluate the reliability of a source that blurs the traditional boundaries between amateurs and experts?
 I had then promised my students that I would write a manuscript on it.
 Today I keep my promise.

 Wikipedia’s goal was to create a world where every human being on the planet would have free access to the sum of all human knowledge (Miller, 2004).
-Since its creation in 2001, Wikipedia has become the eighth most visited website worldwide, with nearly 7 billion daily visits (Waygo, 2025).
 Yet despite its 61 million articles and collaborative control mechanisms (Gertner, 2023), the encyclopedia remains largely excluded from acceptable academic sources.

 Is this exclusion based on an objective assessment of its reliability, or does it rather reveal an intellectual prejudice towards new modes of knowledge production, particularly those online ?

 Wikipedia, a widely successful encyclopedia recognized in academic circles and used by both students and professors alike, has led educators to question whether it can be cited as an information source, given its widespread use for this very purpose.
 The dilemma quickly emerged: if Wikipedia has become the go-to information source for so many, why can’t it be cited?
 If consulting and using Wikipedia as a source of information is permitted, why does it become controversial the moment one attempts to cite it??